-To create the best hydration pack for running review possible, we researched countless models and consumer reviews, used our past experience, and consulted veteran runners to select an assortment of packs.
+To create the most informative running hydration pack review, we researched countless models and consumer reviews, used our past experience, and consulted veteran runners to select an assortment of packs.
 We purchased them all from online retailers, filled them with the essentials (food, water, layers), strapped them on, and hit the trails.
-We covered hundreds of miles with the objective of learning the strengths and weaknesses of each — information we then pass on to you.
+We covered hundreds of miles with the objective of learning the strengths and shortcomings of each — information we then pass on to you.
 Below are the criteria and performance metrics we used to rate each product.

 From the tarmac to the trails, mesas to mountains, and occasional run commutes to work, we loaded these packs up and wore them in every walk (and run) of life.
 We ventured out into the desert alpine of New Mexico, snowy post-holing in the Wasatch, and mountain missions in the Elk Mountains of Colorado.
 From cold nights to intensely hot days, we tried to tease out which packs were bouncy, chaffed, easily adjusted, soft to the touch, too tight, and so on.
 Comfort levels can change as a pack goes from full of water and food to empty, and some of you may have experienced that even soft flasks can become uncomfortable when they are too full or empty.
-The best determinant for comfort is wearing a pack and put in the miles while having an awareness of what the pack is doing and the extent of how adjustments can help.
+The best determinant for comfort is wearing a pack and putting in the miles while having an awareness of what the pack is doing and how tinkering with adjustments can help.
 Having access to a huge pile of other vests for comparison helps in this hunt.
 After all, if you don't have anything to compare to, how would you know?
 Well, we had every advantage here and did all this work for you so you can find the perfect vest and a different use of your time.

 Features and Design

 Each and every vest we tested for this review was unique.
 Each had its own take on what a hydration pack for running should be and what it should offer the runner.
 We purposely selected a range of designs, some larger vests for gear-intensive adventures and smaller vests positioned for racing.
-We nitpicked and compared details.
+We nitpicked and compared details, designs, and features.
 We tested each of the features described and gave scores for their user-friendliness and overall effectiveness.
-Some of the things we found in this category were light-reflective markings, whistles, trekking pole attachments, and bulk storage.
+Some of the things we found in this category were light-reflective markings, whistles, trekking pole attachments, quick access storage, and bulk storage.
 The packs ranged from those that offered the very basic essentials to packs that had probably more features than we would actually utilize, like ice axe storage.

 Volume to Weight Ratio

 Finally, we paid special attention to the placement, size, amount, closure systems, and overall volume of the pockets on each hydration pack.
 The score in this category is an amalgamation of these elements that ultimately shows how useful the pockets on the pack are.
 Some packs have tons of pockets, but the accessibility and utility of the pockets is impacted by the hydration system.
 Others have fewer pockets designed with great intention.
 A higher rating for merely having more pockets is ridiculous; we scrutinized the efficiency of each pocket and asked the question, is this pocket necessary to help me accomplish my running goal?